-Convective contributions due to surface waves invoke drift of liquid mass, which does not attenuate away from the solid surface and is known variously as the Stokes drift \citep{Stokes1847}, the Rayleigh law of streaming \citep{LIGHTHILL:1978p12}, and Schlichting streaming~\citep{yeoannurev}; although the physics and mathematical modeling of the cases studied by Stokes, Rayleigh, and Schlichting are similar, Rayleigh is the only one among them that explicitly considered acoustic waves.
+Convective contributions due to surface waves invoke a drift of liquid mass, which does not attenuate away from the solid surface.
+This is known as Schlichting streaming~\citep{yeoannurev}, and its component far from the boundary was further coined the ``Rayleigh law of streaming" by \citet{LIGHTHILL:1978p12} in recognition of Rayleigh's work on the drift resulting from the presence of standing acoustic waves in fluid near a solid boundary.

-Secondly, in the presence of an acoustic wave in the liquid, whether due to an actuator or an acoustic wave in the solid, one should expect acoustic radiation pressure \citep{Campbell:1970wb,Shiokawa:1989tg}.
-Convective effects -- Reynolds stresses -- within the wave increase the local steady pressure in the bulk of the liquid; upon reflection of the wave at an interface between phases of mismatched acoustic impedance (density multiplied by acoustic phase velocity), the wave imposes convective stress, known as the acoustic radiation pressure \citep{King:1934tp,Anonymous:5ILrl7tg,Hasegawa:2000vy}, which is capable of deforming and displacing the interface \citep{Alzuaga05,Biwersi:2000ti,rajendran_theory_2022}.

-Finally, a third (and the most well-known) mechanism that may appear due to the attenuation of sound or ultrasound waves in fluid is Eckart streaming \citep{Eckart:1948to,LIGHTHILL:1978p12,Nyborg:2004p312}, where wave intensity is converted to fluid momentum, characterized by an intense vortical flow field that appears in the bulk fluid.
-This is the main acoustic mechanism for the actuation of fluid in micro-channels \citep{yeoannurev,Wixforth:2004p910,Wixforth:2003jp} and in drop microfluidics \citep{Guttenberg:2004wg,Brunet07,Brunet09,brunet_droplet_2010}.